7Cedars/loyalty-program-contracts/issues/IMPROVEMENTS_BUGS.md

 ## Know bugs (in order of priority)
 - [ ] CardsToProgramToGifts.t.sol sometimes fails, sometimes not.
 Find out why & fix.
-- [ ] HelperConfig.s.sol deploys a new LoyaltyCard6551Account instance everytime it is run
-  - [ ] should use CREATE2 for determinsitc deployment
-  - [ ] should check if already deployed.
 - [ ]

 ## Improvements to implement (in order of priority)